Dataset From Files#

 optimizer = torch.optim.Adam(model.parameters(), lr=0.0001)

-Let’s plot the loss of the model computed on the training and test sets.
-In general, we should see that the training loss decreases over time, while the test loss decreases initially but then flattens out.
-The gap between the training and test losses indicates the amount of overfitting.
-In this particular case, the overfitting is minimal, since we stopped training early.
+We plot training and validation loss together.
+The usual pattern is that the training loss decreases over time, while the validation loss decreases initially but then flattens out.
+The gap between the two curves can indicates overfitting if it widens significantly.
+In this particular example, the overfitting is minimal, since we stopped training early.

 Hide code cell source